 These heavy dogs need a particular nutritional profile which Taste Of The Wild cannot cater to at the moment.
 While their dog food has high protein content, the fat content may not be satisfactory for dogs that need to lose weight.

 Many people agree that their dogs are loving the taste of Taste Of The Wild dog food.
 Not only are picky eaters looking forward to the next meal time, they also end up eating everything that’s on their plates and wanting more.

 These dog foods don’t just claim to be healthier for your dogs, they actually are.
 Visible signs of being healthier have been observed by dog owners, such as healthier skin, better weight and less stomach issues.
 In fact, dogs will also be fitter when on this diet.

 Many Taste Of The Wild dog foods include natural supplements for their nutritional sources like fruits and vegetables.
-Moreover, also included are antioxidants, which help boost your dog’s immunity.
+Moreover, also included are antioxidants, which help boost your dog’s immune system.

 No Artificial Ingredients

 In addition, there are no artificial ingredients in their formulas.
 To be more specific, there are no fillers, coloring, or anything else that’s fake.
-Your dog is so much safer with this brand than those which unrepentantly use fillers in their food.
+Your dog is so much safer with Taste of the Wild than those which unrepentantly use fillers in their dog food.

 Good Nutrient Ratios